 The perception of a company as a brand in the minds of others plays a vital role in determining the continued growth and success of the company.
 Candidate experience surveys can be smartly used to understand the brand awareness of your company.
 Here are a few questions you can add in your candidate experience surveys.

-- From whom/where did the candidate hear about the on-going hiring at your organization?
+From whom/where did the candidate hear about the on-going hiring at your organisation?

 Serves as a Feedback for the Interviewer